m8u/Bukkit3DModelBuilder/README.md

 Command: *'/build3dmodel \<modelname\> \<dimension\> \[material\], \[material\], ...'*

-Example: *'/build3dmodel suzanne.obj 128 STONE'*
+Example: *'/build3dmodel suzanne.obj 128 STONE, GRASS_BLOCK'*

 You can specify as much materials as your **.obj** has, in the same order as your modeling software exports.
 No **.mtl** needed/supported, you supposed to specify minecraft blocks which look similar to your materials by hand.